Imagination And Creativity – What’s the Difference?

 The connection between imagination and creativity is a harmonious one.
 While they are independent, one cannot thrive without the other.

-Think of it this way: a mind might be teeming with imaginative ideas of fantastical worlds or revolutionary gadgets, but if these thoughts never translate into stories or prototypes, they remain dormant.
+Think of it this way: a mind might be teeming with imaginative ideas of fantastical worlds or groundbreaking gadgets, but if these thoughts never translate into stories or prototypes, they remain dormant.
 Such individuals are imaginative, yet not necessarily creative.

 Conclusion